Greatest NBA Draft Classes of All Time

 If you're looking to start a heated basketball debate amongst friends, pull up the 2011 NBA draft and try to guess how many Hall of Famers it will produce.

 If you're asking us, we think at least three, maybe four, will get the call.
 No. 1 overall pick Kyrie Irving and two-time NBA Finals MVP Kawhi Leonard seem like locks already.
 Three-time NBA champion Klay Thompson also seems like a Hall of Famer.
-Five-time All-Star Jimmy Butler, the final pick of the first round, also has an outside shot at making it.
+Five-time All-Star Jimmy Butler, the final pick of the first round, now seems like a surefire Hall of Famer as well.

 No. 1 overall selection: Bob Lanier, center, Detroit Pistons (St. Bonaventure)